dbos-inc/dbos-docs/docs/tutorials/testing-tutorial.md

 In this guide, you'll learn how to test your Operon applications.

-Operon provides a [testing runtime](../api-reference/testing-runtime.md) that allows you to test your applications without starting an HTTP server.
+Operon provides a [testing runtime](../api-reference/testing-runtime.md) to make it easier to write unit tests for Operon applications.
-The testing runtime provides useful methods for you to invoke decorated Operon functions, communicate with workflows, test HTTP endpoints, and query the user database.
-This is especially helpful if you want to thoroughly test your applications with unit tests and debug individual functions within complex workflows.
+Using the runtime, you can invoke and test your application's functions individually.

 We'll show you how to write unit tests for the `Hello` class we introduced in [Programming Quickstart: Part 1](../getting-started/quickstart-programming-1.md).
-We use [Jest](https://jestjs.io/) as an example, however, Operon testing runtime works with any testing framework.
+We use [Jest](https://jestjs.io/) in this example, but the testing runtime works with any testing framework.

 ### Creating Testing Runtime